U.S. flag

 You can often tell that a child has a fever just by looking at them.
 Typical signs include a red face, tired-looking or glazed eyes and otherwise pale skin.
 A hot forehead or neck can also be a sign of fever.
 Some children lose their appetite or cry a lot.

-It's important to take the child to see a doctor if
+It is necessary to take the child to see a doctor or to the emergency room if

 • the fever lasts longer than three days,